 - add digestive enzymes to your pet’s food.
 Most holistic veterinarians recommend using digestive enzymes whenever feeding processed (dry kibble or canned) or cooked food.
 For a high-quality digestive enzymes see Dishy Dogs Digestit Pet.

 - add a high-quality probiotic which will assist in regulating your dog’s stools.
 For a high-quality Probiotic see Dishy Dogs Probiotic Pet.

 Dishy Dogs is certified “Australian Made and Owned”.
-Our ingredients are of the highest quality and are 100% human grade, preservative free with no added salt, sugar, flavour or colours.
+Our ingredients are of the highest quality and are 100% human grade, 100% preservative, gluten, dairy, egg and additive free with no added salt, sugar, flavour, or colour.